 For more information on drinking water quality, wastewater, or environmental concerns please contact 738-8740.
-If you are aware of non-English speaking individuals who need help with the appropriate language translation, please call Grand Forks Water Treatment at 746-2595.
+If you are aware of non-English speaking individuals who need help with the appropriate language translation, please call the Grand Forks Regional Water Treatment at 746-2595.